‘All Creatures Great and Small’ and ‘Miss Scarlet and the Duke’ Set Premieres at PBS

 Needless to say, there’s a lot to look forward to over at PBS Masterpiece with these new seasons of television on the horizon.
 Stay tuned for more details on All Creatures Great and Small and Miss Scarlet and the Duke as their premiere dates approach.

-Miss Scarlett and the Duke, Season 2 Premiere, Sunday, October 16, PBS
+Miss Scarlett and the Duke, Season 2 Premiere, Sunday, October 16, 8/7c, PBS Masterpiece